AlexGustafsson/pewview/README.md

 1. Create an account on [https://ipgeolocation.io](https://ipgeolocation.io)
 2. Log in to get your API key

-Specify `--geoip.ipgeolocation --geoip.ipgeolocation.key <key>` when starting PewView.
+Specify `--location-provider=ipgeolocation --ipgeolocation.key=<key>` when starting PewView.

 ### ip-api.com (free, online)

 The [ip-api.com](https://ip-api.com) service is free, but it is served over HTTP and limited to 40 requests per minute.
 The paid alternative is currently not supported.

-Specify `--geoip.ipapi` when starting PewView.
+Specify `--location-provider=ipapi` when starting PewView.

 ## Contributing
 <a name="contributing"></a>